rickmurdock/notes/Java/JDBCAndTransactional.md

 spring.datasource.password=personpass
 ```

-Person repository test
+## Person repository test

 This is a Spring/JUnit test.
-The annotations @RunWith(SpringRunner.class) and @SpringBootTest will cause the spring server to start and then run any method that is annotated with @Test.
+The annotations `@RunWith(SpringRunner.class)` and `@SpringBootTest` will cause the spring server to start and then run any method that is annotated with `@Test`.

 ```java
 package com.example.aggregate.respository;